CNURobotics/flexbe_turtlesim_demo/README.md

 Once loaded, the behavior dashboard (middle image) is used to configure variables and inputs to the behavior as a whole.
 In this example we specify the topic for the turtle command velocity and the location of the "home" position for our turtle.

-> Note: Here we use the term "behavior" to mean the state machine that induces a desired system behavior.
-We will use the term "state"
-> to refer to a particular parameterized instance of a python class that defines the "state implementation".

-The *Statemachine Editor* tab is used to inspect or edit existing behaviors, or build new ones.
+The *Statemachine Editor* tab is used to inspect or edit existing behaviors, or to build new behaviors.
-The `FlexBE Turtlesim Demo` behavior is shown above in the rightmost images.
+The `FlexBE Turtlesim Demo` behavior is shown above in the rightmost image.
-FlexBE supports Hierarchical Finite State Machines (HFSM) so that the "EightMove" state is actually a "container" for a simple state machine that executes the figure 8 pattern using the provided FlexBE state implementations.
+FlexBE supports Hierarchical Finite State Machines (HFSM) so that the "EightMove" state is actually a "container" for a simple state machine that executes the figure 8 pattern using the provided FlexBE state implementations, and "Turtlesim Input State Behavior" is a container for another entire behavior.
+This allows users to define complex behaviors using composition of other behaviors as a HFSM.

-The `flexbe_turtlesim_demo_flexbe_states` package in this repository includes custom state implementations for:
+The `flexbe_turtlesim_demo_flexbe_states` package in this repository includes custom Python-based state implementations for:

   * [`clear_turtlesim_state`](flexbe_turtlesim_demo_flexbe_states/flexbe_turtlesim_demo_flexbe_states/clear_turtlesim_state.py) - clear the turtlesim window using a *blocking* service call
   * [`rotate_turtle_state`](flexbe_turtlesim_demo_flexbe_states/flexbe_turtlesim_demo_flexbe_states/rotate_turtle_state.py) - Rotate turtle to user input angle